 Of course, the number one distracted driving cause is cell phone use.
 The NTHSA puts the number of distraction fatalities due to cell-phone use at 53 percent of all distraction fatalities.
 That means almost 1,800 of those deaths were caused by cell phones.

 Why is cell phone use the culprit for such a high percentage?
 There are several reasons:

 - Younger and less experienced drivers are more likely to text and drive.

 - Looking at a text takes 5 seconds, the time it takes to travel the length of a football field if going 55.

 - Drivers are more likely to use their cell phone multiple times on a trip.

 - There are levels of distraction such as reading a text versus responding.

 When a driver is distracted, they are less likely to slow down, and thus speed becomes a factor in the crash.
 When this happens, there are some common injuries that happen in distracted driving crashes.

 - Deep Contusions/Lacerations

-If you’ve been injured by a distracted driver, the best thing to do is to talk to an attorney.
+If you’ve been injured by a distracted driver, the best thing to do is to talk to our personal injury team.
 Insurance companies have a job to do, and that is to pay you as little as they can so they can make money.
-Don’t talk to an insurance agent of one of their high-rise attorney’s until you’ve spoken to an attorney you can trust to tell you the truth.
+Don’t talk to an insurance agent of one of their high-rise attorneys until you’ve spoken to an attorney you can trust to tell you the truth.